TOGO'S

 TOGO'S Eateries, LLC is an American chain of fast casual sandwich restaurants owned by Southfield Mezzanine Capital who purchased the company in March 2019.
 TOGO'S is headquartered in Campbell, California.

 TOGO'S is a franchise-based business.
 Some TOGO'S locations are co-branded with Baskin-Robbins' ice cream shops (which were both owned by the same parent company from 1997 to 2007).
-As of July 2020, the company has more than 180 locations open and under development throughout the West.
+As of November 2025, the company has over 145 locations open throughout the West (down from 180 in 2020.)